Skip to primary navigation Skip to content Skip to footer

 4. A beanie that doesn’t contain cotton is always helpful.

-Our favorite lifejackets, wetsuits and jackets.
-Clockwise from top left: NRS Ninja PFD; MTI Trident PFD; NRS Jane & John 3.0 Ultra wetsuits; NRS Endurance splash jackets.
+Our favorite life jackets, wet suits and jackets.
+Clockwise from top left: NRS Ninja PFD; MTI Trident PFD; NRS Jane & John 3.0 Ultra wet suits; NRS Endurance splash jackets.

 Clockwise from top left: NRS Ninja PFD; MTI Trident PFD; NRS Jane & John 3.0 Ultra wetsuits; NRS Endurance splash jackets.

-From January-March / Water Temp Under 60F
+Dry Suit Season: December 15th to May 1st / Water Temp Under 60F

 Recommendations From Our Members: